romain-fontugne/rov-timing/README.md

 We will need access to the RIR portal or API to create ROAs for the assigned prefixes.

-## Duration of the experiment

-3 months.
-After which resources can be reclaimed and any associated RPKI object can be revoked.

 ## Results
 Results from our experiments will be publicly available at https://github.com/romain-fontugne/rov-timing.

 ## Inquiries
-For any inquiries please contact: romain@psg.com
+For any inquiries please contact: romain@iij.ad.jp

 ## References
 - Geoff Huston, HKNOG - https://www.potaroo.net/presentations/2020-09-25-rpki-hknog.pdf